-In mediation, a trained, neutral third party—the mediator—facilitates the negotiation of a voluntary settlement agreement, either in a divorce or in a child custody dispute.
+In mediation, a trained, neutral third party called a mediator facilitates the negotiation of a voluntary settlement agreement.
 Mediators work with parties to fashion financial agreements tailored to their specific circumstances.
 They may also help parents with minor children develop parenting plans that focus on the best interests of their children.

 The goal of mediation is to reduce the economic and emotional costs of divorce by reaching an agreement that is fair to both parties that also serves the best interests of the children in a divorcing family.

-The attorneys at Sobieski, Messer & Elledge, PLLC are all trained mediators and are also experienced in representing our clients in mediations to help them reach mediated settlements and prepare the necessary settlement documents to ensure that their agreement is enforceable.
+All of the lawyers at Sobieski, Messer & Elledge are experienced in representing our clients in mediations to help them reach high-quality mediated settlements and prepare the necessary settlement documents to ensure that their agreement is enforceable.
+Many of our attorneys are also trained mediators themselves.
+Caitlin Elledge is actively listed with the Tennessee Supreme Court as a Rule 31 family law mediator.